Best fit

-Group Cleanup Radar scans Jira groups and detected references so admins can find cleanup candidates, blockers, empty groups, and unknown coverage before deleting, renaming, or replacing a group.
+Find unused and risky Jira groups before cleanup.
+Group Cleanup Radar scans Jira groups and detected references so admins can see cleanup candidates, blockers, empty groups, and unknown coverage before changing a group.

 Instead of guessing which group to inspect, run the radar first.
 See cleanup candidates, referenced groups, empty groups, high-risk groups, and unknown coverage in one place.